Need a worktop that can stand up to the spills, bangs, and scratches you’re sure to make?

 Is This True of All Quartz?

-Because quartz is a manmade material, the amount of resin used will vary from manufacturer to manufacturer.
+Because it is a manmade material, the amount of resin used will vary from manufacturer to manufacturer.
 This means different types of quartz can withstand different temperatures of heat depending on where and how it was made.

 Before you buy quartz, you should talk to the manufacturer about how heat resistant the material is.